rewbs/sd-parseq/README.md

 ## UI Features

-### Intro to scriptable / keyframable parameter values
+### Keyframed parameter values with scriptable interpolation

-Parseq's main feature is advanced control over parameter values, using keyframing with interesting interpolation features.
+Parseq's main feature is advanced control over parameter values, using keyframing with interesting interpolation mechanisms.

-The keyframe grid is the central concept in Parseq.
+The keyframe grid is the central UI concept in Parseq.
 Each row in the grid represents a keyframe.
-Each controllable parameter has a pair of columns: the first takes an explicit value for that field, and the second takes an _interpolation formula_, which defines how the value will "travel" to the next keyframe's value.
-If no interpolation formula is specified on a given keyframe, the same formula continues to be used.
+Each parameter has a pair of columns: the first takes an explicit value for that field, and the second takes an _interpolation formula_, which defines how the value will "travel" to the next keyframe's value.
+If no interpolation formula is specified on a given keyframe, the formula from the previous keyframe continues to be used.
+The default interpolation algorithm is linear interpolation.

-A graph allows you to see the result of the interpolation (and edit keyframe values!):
+Below the grid, a graph allows you to see the result of the interpolation (and edit keyframe values by dragging nodes):

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/74455/205216163-dd622849-a2ac-4991-8f74-7271c1ed5a5b.png">